Blubberli/storytestimony/datasets/readme.md

 # datasets
-## : used to predict arguments containing narratives and experiences
+## used to predict arguments containing narratives and experiences

+The three complete datasets can be found in `whole_datasets.zip`.

 Every dataset contains a column *label* which represents the binary classification into whether an argumentative text contains a story / personal experience (1) or not (0).
 The labels from the original datasets were called __testimony__ (CMV, RegRoom) and __storytelling__ (Europolis).